-They serve pricey, on-trend breakfast foods such as the generously packed avocado toast topped with tarragon, kohlrabi, and roasted garlic (€11).
-There are also a range of vegetable and fruit juices, including an acai kombucha (€3).
-The menu changes seasonally, but it's always heavy on vegetarian, vegan, and gluten-free options.
-In the spirit of good health, Szimply don't serve alcohol.
+They serve pricey, on-trend breakfast foods like a generously packed avocado toast topped with tarragon, kohlrabi, and roasted garlic (€11).
+There are also vegetable and fruit juices, including an acai kombucha (€3).
+The menu changes seasonally, but it's usually heavy on vegetarian, vegan, and gluten-free options.
+Note that in the spirit of good health, Szimply doesn't serve alcohol.

 The crowd, as you may have already guessed, is chic, and mainly international.
 Coffee is delivered from Kontakt, a specialty coffee shop across the alley from Szimply and run by the same owners, with a strict "no americano" and "no sugar" policy.